GUIDE: HOW TO TRANSITION YOUR german shepherd FROM KIBBLE TO A RAW food DIET

 Published: October 27, 2024

 So you’ve researched the benefits of a raw food diet for your German Shepherd and you’ve made the decision to switch to raw.
-Or you curious about the process of switching to raw and what it entails.
+Or you are curious about the process of switching to raw and what it entails.
 Use this guide to learn all about transitioning your dog from a kibble-based diet to a raw food diet.

 video: transitioning your dog from kibble to raw food